github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 ---
 title: About push protection
-intro: 'Push protection helps detect secrets in code as changes are pushed.
-Push protection blocks contributors from pushing secrets to a repository and generates an alert whenever a contributor bypasses the block.{% ifversion secret-scanning-push-protection-for-users %} Push protection can be applied at the repository, organization, and user account level{% else %} You can apply push protection at repository or organization level{% endif %}.'
+intro: 'Push protection blocks contributors from pushing secrets to a repository and generates an alert whenever a contributor bypasses the block.{% ifversion secret-scanning-push-protection-for-users %} Push protection can be applied at the repository, organization, and user account level{% else %} You can apply push protection at repository or organization level{% endif %}.'
 product: '{% data reusables.gated-features.push-protection-for-repos %}'
 versions:
   fpt: '*'